Economy of Greece: Poverty rate

 As a result of the recession sparked by the public debt crisis, poverty has increased.
-The rate of people at risk of poverty or social exclusion reached a high of 36% in 2014, before subsiding over the following years to 28.9% in 2020.
-Those living in extreme poverty rose to 15% in 2015, up from 8.9% in 2011, and a huge increase from 2009 when it was not more than 2.2%.
-The rate among children 0-17 is 17.6% and for young people 18-29 the rate is 24.4%.
-With unemployment on the rise, those without jobs are at the highest risk of poverty (70–75%), up from less than 50% in 2011.
+The rate of people at risk of poverty or social exclusion reached a high of 36% in 2014, before subsiding over the following years to 26.1% in 2023.
+The rate of extreme poverty rose to 15% in 2015, up from 8.9% in 2011 and a huge increase from 2009 when it did not exceed 2.2%.
+In 2015, the rate among children aged 0–17 was 17.6% and for young people aged 18–29 the rate was 24.4%.
+With unemployment on the rise, those without jobs between 2012 and 2015 were at the highest risk of poverty (70–75%), up from less than 50% in 2011.
 Those out of work lose their health insurance after two years, further exacerbating the poverty rate.
 Younger unemployed people tend to rely on the older generations of their families for financial support.
 However, long-term unemployment has depleted pension funds due to fewer workers making social security contributions, resulting in higher poverty rates in intergenerational households reliant on the reduced pensions received by their retired members.
 Over the course of the economic crisis, Greeks have endured significant job losses and wage cuts, as well as deep cuts to workers' compensation and welfare benefits.
 From 2008 to 2013, Greeks became 40% poorer on average, and in 2014 saw their disposable household income drop below 2003 levels.